ory/docs/docs/oathkeeper/sdk/api.md

 {}
 ```

-_GetWellKnownReader GetWellKnownReader GetWellKnownReader GetWellKnownReader is
+_GetWellKnownReader GetWellKnownReader GetWellKnownReader GetWellKnownReader
-a Reader for the GetWellKnown structure._
+GetWellKnownReader GetWellKnownReader GetWellKnownReader is a Reader for the
+GetWellKnown structure._

 #### Properties